 While dogs and humans have much in common they also have many differences in how they see the world.
 Why does a dog listen to you or ignore you?
-Why does your dog look to you as a respected leader rather than as a beta to their alpha?
+Why does your dog look to you as a respected leader rather than someone who should listen to them?
 Many dog owners don't even realize the myriad ways that their dogs exercise control over them.

-This generally reaches a critical mass when the dog reaches adolescence and they assert themselves as the leader of the pack expecting their owners to fall in line.
+This generally reaches a critical mass when the dog reaches adolescence and they assert themselves as the leader and expecting their owners to fall in line.
 Then the owner is faced with a power struggle in their own home!
 So, how can you wrest power back from your dog and get your dog obedience training back on track?